 We have but one Alterior Motive here…. and that’s making killer beer.
 Our flagship IPA is everything we love about hop aroma and flavor.
 It’s the epitome of balance.
 However we wanted to alter our motives just a little bit with our Motive Series.
 This collection of IPAs highlights a specific hop varietal with each brew.

 Our love for IPA’s continues.
-This west coast style IPA is copper/orange in color, medium bodied, and well balanced.
+This Midwest IPA is copper/orange in color, medium bodied, and well balanced.
 We use Tomahawk, Centennial, Simcoe and Citra in the boil, then dry hop with one pound of Citra and a half pound of Simcoe hops per barrel that lends a tropical and citrus fruit aroma.